brimcg/Fiat500ePort/README.md

   - Pull interior side off rear-most stud, then center stud
   - Pull exterior side from under fender lip working from rear forward until it became too hard
   - Pull interior side off front-most stud.
 This took some work.
   - Pull remaining exterior side from under fender lip.
-This also took some work and pulling, but it eventually popped out
+This also took some work and pulling, but it eventually popped loose
-  - Remove fender well cover from the area which exposes the electrical leads and port
+  - Remove fender well cover from the wheel area which exposes the electrical leads and port

 ### Port Removal